Jump to page content

 Trafficking in persons, on land and at sea, often goes unseen.
 It nonetheless creates deep scars in the victims, who frequently are women and children.
 We must not remain apathetic in the face of this tragic and global scourge.
 It is time to reject such a culture of indifference, which desensitizes us to these realities and effaces the humanity and inalienable dignity of those who are exploited.

-Statement of the Holy See Permanent Observer Mission
+Statement of the Permanent Observer Mission of the Holy See

 to the United Nations and Other International Organizations in Geneva